mrnabiz/nyc-airbnb-prediction-ml/README.md

  and information that enables them to understand, make decisions and have control over the effects of Airbnb's presence in their neighborhoods.

+## Proposed ML pipeline
+This regression ML pipeline is built for predicting `number of reviews per month` on London's Airbnb data.
+Predicting this number is important because it can help AirBnb to better understand and manage customer engagement.
+This can have a number of benefits, such as improving customer satisfaction, optimizing marketing efforts, increased revenue, and forecasting.

+## Sharing the Results
+This pipeline is created in Python, using a group of ML models from [scikit-learn](https://scikit-learn.org/stable/index.html) library.
+For the sake of reproducibility, all of the pipeline is scripted and the results will be stored in relevant directories.
+There is a notebook to report the performance of the various models which uses the stored results along with presenting them through visualizations.
+In order to render all the plots properly, a HTML version of this report has been updated too.
+[The report can be found here.](https://ubc-mds.github.io/eurovision_contest_rank_analysis/doc/report.html)

+## Usage
+This pipeline can be reproduced by cloning the GitHub repository, installing the dependencies listed below and running the following commands at the terminal from the root directory of this project.
+To run this model follow the below steps:

 ## Download and store the raw data
 Download the data by running `src/data_wrangling/pull_data.py`:\
     `--file_path` should be the path where the data will be saved,\